winshareinc/AnySense_7688/README.md

    * LASS settings: including APP_ID, DEVICE, and DEVICE_ID
    * MQTT settings: including MQTT_broker, MQTT_port, MQTT_topic, and MQTT_interval
    * Restful settings: including Restful_URL and Restful_interval

-4. Run the main program by
+3. Run the main program by
    ```
-   python AnySense.py
+   /root/AnySense_7688/APP/Temp_Project/setup.sh
    ```

-5. You can check the results on the console printouts or on the MQTT broker.
+4. You can check the results on the console printouts or on the MQTT broker.

 ## Applications